jldantas/libmft/README.md

 - Moved timestamps to its own class
 - Removed UID implementation in favor of standard library one
 - Added EA and SECURITY_DESCRIPTOR attributes
+- Fixed a problem with symbolic links and junction points
+- Small fix for reparse point flags

 ### Version 0.7